-Turmalina is the Company's flagship mine and produced approximately 48,000 ounces of gold in 2014 from an underground mine and process facility.
+Turmalina is the Company's flagship mining complex and produced approximately 48,000 ounces of gold in 2014 from an underground mine and process facility.
 Ideally, the mine would have extensive development and drilling ahead of current operations to give clear visibility for future mining.
-Historical financial constraints however, only allowed limited expenditures and thus limited visibility of ore zones ahead of mining.
+Historical financial constraints however, only allowed limited expenditures and thus limited visibility of ore zones ahead of mining and limited pre-developed resources.
+This has in the past led to difficulty in achieving forecasts as the lack of pre-developed resources meant absence of flexibility and delays in ore mining from one area could not be readily replaced from alternate areas.
+The overall focus in 2015 is to advance resource drilling well ahead of production and to get sufficient pre-developed resources ahead of mining to provide greater ore schedule flexibility.